Popov72/TRN/README.md

     * **python -m http.server** + ENTER
   * else type:
     * **python -m SimpleHTTPServer** + ENTER
-* In your browser, browse the url http://localhost:8000
+* In your browser, browse the url http://localhost:8000.
+You can also browse http://localhost:8000/TRN.html if you want to display a level located on your hard drive

 Note that you can use any web server for this matter.
 I described how to use Python to do that, but if you have another web server already installed on your computer, go for it.